crukci-bioinformatics/process_tracker_plugin/README.md

   *Prepare* to *Submit*, based on receiving a REST API call from our Genomics LIMS;
-* when sequences are available from Genomics, the issue will move to *Ready*, unless it is already at a state later than that in the cycle.
+* when sequences are available from Genomics, the issue will move to *Ready*, based on a REST API call from the LIMS, unless it is already at a state later than that in the cycle.

 Some state transitions should trigger notifications to the researcher: